CodePapa360/Interactive-rating-component/README.md

 ## Acknowledgments

 I would like to express my gratitude to the team at Frontend Mentor for providing me with this engaging challenge.
 Their platform has been an invaluable resource for improving my front-end development skills.
 I also want to thank my fellow developers and the online community for their support and inspiration throughout this project.

+## Show your support

+Give a ⭐️ if you liked this project!

+## License

+This project is licensed under the [MIT](https://github.com/CodePapa360/Interactive-rating-component/blob/main/LICENSE) license, which means you can use, modify, and distribute the code as you wish.
+If you have any questions or feedback, feel free to reach out.
+Thank you for considering my code!